Know all About Anise Oil benefits, How to Make and More

 Know Chemical and Physical Properties of Anise Oil

-The essential oil includes the following chemical compounds; a-pinene, camphene, b, trans-anethole, safrole, mphene, b-pinene, linalool, cis-anethole, trans-anethole, safrole, anisaldehyde and acetoanisole.
+The essential oil includes the following chemical compounds; a-pinene, camphene, b, trans-anethole, safrole, b-pinene, linalool, cis-anethole, trans-anethole, safrole, anisaldehyde, and acetanisole.

 Density: 0.980 g/mL at 25 °C(lit.)

 Solubility: in organic solvent

-Known Unbelievable Uses, Benefits and Nutriant Facts of Aniseed Oil
+Known Surprising Uses, Benefits and Nutriant Facts of Aniseed Oil.
+Where to Buy This Highest Quality Oil?

 The therapeutic properties of aniseed oil are antiseptic, antispasmodic, carminative, diuretic, expectorant, stimulant, galactagogue, stomachic, insecticide, laxative, and parasiticide

 Aniseed oil is rich in iron which is used for the production of blood cells in your body.

 It also contains a small amount of manganese a key mineral that acts as an antioxidant and is necessary for metabolism and development.

 One tablespoon of aniseed oil contains;